dabit3/next.js-amplify-workshop/README.md

 We'll start from scratch, creating a new Next.js app.
 We'll then, step by step, use the [Amplify CLI](https://github.com/aws-amplify/amplify-cli) to build out and configure our cloud infrastructure and then use the [Amplify JS Libraries](https://github.com/aws-amplify/amplify-js) to connect the Next.js app to the APIs we create using the CLI.

 The app will be a blogging app with a markdown editor.
 When you think of many types of applications like Instagram, Twitter, or Facebook, they consist of a list of items and often the ability to drill down into a single item view.
-The app we will be building will be very similar to this, displaying a list of posts with images and data like the name, location, and description of the post.
-You will also be able to see only a view containing only a list of your own posts.
+The app we will be building will be very similar to this, displaying a list of posts with data like the title, content, and author of the post.

-This workshop should take you anywhere between 2 to 5 hours to complete.
+This workshop should take you anywhere between 2 to 3 hours to complete.

 ### Environment